Best Medigap Plans for Low-Income Seniors

 - Humana’s pricing is at a preferred rate, with an online application discount included.

 - Cigna offers premium discounts of up to 25 percent for qualified applicants.
-However, the premium discount is not available in Hawaii, Idaho, Minnesota, and Vermont.
+However, the premium discount is not available in Hawaii, Idaho, Minnesota, or Vermont.

 Always remember that a quote is an estimate, and pricing can change once you complete the actual Medigap application.